White Cane Safety Day

 The Importance and Meaning of White Cane Safety Day

-From VisionAware Peer Advisor Steve Kelley, “Today, the white cane isn’t just a tool used by travelers with vision loss.
-It is a symbol for members of our community who are blind or visually impaired.
-White Cane Safety Day is observed annually on October 15 to recognize the many achievements of blind and visually impaired citizens and the white cane as a tool promoting independent travel.”
+VisionAware Peer Advisor Steve Kelley states, “Today, the white cane isn’t merely a tool for travelers with vision loss.
+It’s a symbol for our community’s blind and visually impaired members.
+White Cane Safety Day occurs annually on October 15, acknowledging the numerous accomplishments of blind and visually impaired citizens and highlighting the white cane as a tool promoting independent travel.”

 Ways to Celebrate